project-chip/connectedhomeip/docs/silabs/wifi/FAQ.md

     > You can find the currently using firmware version in the DUT log.

-2. How to check whether you are using correct firmware vesrsion or not?
+2. How to check whether you are using correct firmware version or not?

-    > Compare last 5 digits of fimware version mention in the above path with
+    > Compare last 5 digits of firmware version mention in the above path with
     > the currently using firmware version.

 ### 5 .
 Apple Homepod associated failures